codefellows/seattle-code-javascript-401d42/class-31/lab/README.md

-# LAB - Hooks API
+# LAB - Context API

-**To Do List Manager Phase 1:** Begin the build of an application designed for creating and organizing a "To Do" list in your browser.
+**To Do List Manager Phase 1:** Incorporate configuration settings to the application

-In this initial phase, we're going to have to start by converting a legacy application into a more modern architecture.
-Our initial "Proof of Concept" was written using class based components and was not properly styled.
-Now that our client has given us the "green light" for development, we're going to refactor the application using Hooks and upgrading the style.
+In this phase, we'll be adding some top-level settings for the application, so that the user can make some display choices that the app will use by default.

 ## Before you begin

 Refer to *Getting Started*  in the [lab submission instructions](../../../reference/submission-instructions/labs/README.md) for complete setup, configuration, deployment, and submission instructions.

-Analyze the provided `starter_code` and create a UML diagram of the **To Do** app on a whiteboard before you start the conversion process
+1. Create a new GitHub Repository named `todo-app`
+1. Clone this to your machine
+1. Copy the contents of the `starter-code` folder from the class repository for today

-> Create a new repository for this project, called `todo` and work in a branch called `hooks`.
+> Create and work in a new branch for today called 'context-settings'

 ## Business Requirements